ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/yolo-on-himax/flash-and-run.md

 ![latched](./latched.jpg)

-Then connect the Groove Vision AI V2 Module to your computer via the USB-C cable.
+Now you can connect the Groove Vision AI V2 Module to your computer via the USB-C cable.

 {{% notice Note %}}
 The development board may have two USB-C connectors.
 If you are running into issues connecting the board in the next step, make sure you are using the right one.